tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - In general, people approach daily commitment in one of two ways.
 They focus on the external or the internal.
 Those who focus on the external expect conditions to determine whether they keep their commitments.
 Because conditions are so transitory, their commitment level changes like the wind.
 In contrast, people who base their actions on the internal usually focus on their choices.
 Each choice is a crossroad, one that will either confirm or compromise their commitments.

 - Expect that commitment will be a struggle but it is worth it.
 Focus on your choices and stick with it.
 This requires hard work and dedication.
+It help you going when life gets rough and the pain becomes great.

+- don't rely on talent alone, add a strong work ethic to it.

+- do what's right even when you don't feel like it.

 ## Finances: Earn and properly manage finances daily.